hacker-chandra/hacker-chandra/README.md

 - 👋 Hi, I’m @Hack3r_Zone
-- 👀 I’m Interested in Cyber Security and Bug Hunting and Penetration Testing.
+- 👀 I’m Interested in Cyber Security and WEB-Penetration Testing.
-- 🌱 I’m currently learning Bug Bounty, Cyber Security.
+- 🌱 I’m currently learning WEB-penetration Testing, Cyber Security.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me CEHv12, CEHv10
 - 😄 Pronouns: Focues your AIM